ScienceCrafter/More-Menu-Mod/README.md

-# The Speeds Science Crafter Wanted
+# The Speeds Science Crafter Wanted part 2, wacky boogaloo

 ## Enable The Mod
 Paste the code from `speeds.js` into the console, then